VAIJ-TEJAS/Articles/Calculator using Tkinter/darft4.md

 **Initialization**

 The `init` method in the Calculator class sets up the basic features of the calculator when it's first created.
 It's like laying out the blueprint for how the calculator will look and work.
-The `master` part helps in putting the calculator in the right place on the screen.
-With`self.master.title("Simple Calculator")`, it gives the calculator window a name, like "Simple Calculator".
+The `master` part helps position the calculator in the right place on the screen. `self.master.title("Simple Calculator")` gives the calculator window a name, like "Simple Calculator".
 The `self.master.geometry("300x400")` part determines how big the calculator window will be, making sure it's neither too small nor too big.
 The line`self.master.resizable(False, False)` prevents users from changing the size of the calculator window, keeping it neat and tidy.
 Finally, `self.create_widgets()` starts the process of actually creating all the buttons and numbers you see on the calculator screen.
 It's like setting up the stage before the show begins.
 So, with all these steps, the calculator is ready to go when you open it up!

 **Widget Creation**